premsagarm22/bash/README.md

 # Shell Script
-this is for bash practicing
+this is for bash practicingg
+only for practicinggg